Joint Liver and Hepatic Lesion Segmentation in MRI using a Hybrid CNN with Transformer Layers: Results

-In order to gain more detailed insights of the performance and corresponding influencing factors of the proposed SWTR-Unet, a number of additional experiments were carried out.
-Starting with varying the number of skip connections, Table \ref{tab:skip}, indicates that the segmentation performance increases with growing numbers of skip connections.
-The thus enhanced ability of the network to capture the lost spatial information during downsampling benefits this effect.
-Therefore, networks with a reasonable amount of skip connections will minimize the loss of information and achieve on average better segmentation accuracies.
+In order to gain more detailed insights of the performance and corresponding influencing factors of the proposed SWTR-Unet on the MRI data set, a number of additional experiments as well as corresponding significance tests (significance level $\alpha < 0.05$) were carried out.
+Starting with varying the number of skip connections (see Table \ref{tab:skip}), which were removed starting with the bottom-most connection (lowest resolution) up to the top-most connection (highest resolution).
+The results indicate that the skip connections are highly beneficial for the segmentation accuracy and accordingly the accuracy decreases significantly with each removed connection.
+Therefore, skip connections directly affect the ability of the network to capture lost spatial information during downsampling and thus, higher segmentation accuracies could be achieved.

-Table \ref{tab:trans} shows that extending the network from 8 to 12 transformer layers increased the Dice values for both liver and tumor segmentation.
-Transformer layers are in general beneficial to the segmentation accuracy, since they are suitable for capturing long-range dependencies between pixels and thus, global context information.
-That means, extending the transformer depth to a certain amount of layer, will likely increase the resulting segmentation accuracy, limited by the drawback of rising computational costs.
+Table \ref{tab:trans} shows that extending the network with additional transformer layers increases the DSCs for both liver and tumor segmentation.
+Transformer layers proved to be in general beneficial to the segmentation accuracy, since they are suitable for capturing long-range dependencies between pixels and thus, global context information.
+That means, extending the transformer depth to a certain amount of layer, will likely increase the resulting segmentation accuracy, although limited by the drawback of rising computational costs.
+With the extension from eight to ten and twelve transformer layers the segmentation accuracy could be increased significantly step by step.
+Only the extension from ten to twelve transformer layers for the liver segmentation proved not to be significant.

 Furthermore, the impact of the number of training samples on the segmentation quality was examined.
-This was done by training the network with 25, 30, 35, and 45 randomly selected patients cases and their corresponding 2D slices.
-It can be seen from Table \ref{tab:cases} that with an increasing number of training samples, the overall performance of the model could be increased.
-That should not come as a surprise, since a larger set of independent training data becomes more and more capable to represent the vast variety of the hepatic lesios' size, shape, and location within the liver and therefore, minimizing overfitting behaviour and leading to an improved generalization capability of the network.
+This was done by training the network with 25, 30, 35, and 45 randomly selected patient cases and their corresponding 2D slices.
+As illustrated in Table \ref{tab:cases}, an increasing number of training samples led to an overall significantly more precise segmentation result.
+That should not come as a surprise, since a larger set of independent training data becomes more and more capable to represent the vast variety of the hepatic lesions' size, shape, and location within the liver and therefore, minimizing overfitting behaviour and leading to an improved generalization capability of the network.